 To be eligible for a Cal Grant you must:

-- Submit the FAFSA or California Dream Act Application (beginning in 2013) and your verified Cal Grant GPA by the deadline
+- Submit the FAFSA or California Dream Act Application and your verified Cal Grant GPA by the deadline

 - Be a California resident when you graduated from high school or meet AB540 criteria

 - Have a Social Security number or meet AB540 criteria

 - Have financial need based on your college costs